dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 ##### Let's Encrypt

 The certificate is issued by **Let's Encrypt** and it's free of charge.
-However, certain characteristics or requirements of this certificate may make this product not suitable to you.
+However, certain characteristics or requirements of this certificate may make this product unsuitable for you.
 [Learn more](/articles/letsencrypt#products)

 ### Wildcard SSL certificates {#wildcard-name}